Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 14-Day Sweet Pickles

 Cut the cucumbers into slices, strips, or cubes.
-The size of the cucumber dictates how I cut it.
-For large cucumbers, I usually cut them lengthwise into four strips and then slice them into cubes.
+The cucumber’s size dictates how I cut it.
+For large cucumbers, I usually cut them lengthwise into 4 strips, then slice them into cubes.
 If I’m short on time, I leave them cut lengthwise into strips.
 For smaller cucumbers, I slice them as shown above.

 14-Day Sweet Pickles

 Roughly measure the cucumbers into a large measuring cup.
-This recipe calls for 2 gallons (7.58 liters) of cut-up cucumbers, which makes about 12-16-pint jars of pickles.
+This recipe calls for 2 gallons (7.58 liters) of cut cucumbers, which yields about 12-16 pint jars of pickles.
 You can cut the recipe in half or by one-fourth to make a smaller batch.

 14-Day Sweet Pickles